University of Tartu Viljandi Culture Academy: Education

+The UT Viljandi Culture Academy offers undergraduate study programmes in such fields as performing arts, culture management, music, Estonian native crafts, community education and hobby activity.

+The Academy also offers MA graduate study programmes in such fields as creative applications of cultural heritage, teacher of arts and technology, creative project management, and sound and visual technology.

-Research and Creative studies
+Research and creative studies

 In the last decades, the UT VCA’s main area of research has been the humanities, but there is an increasing amount of cooperation with social, economic, technological and material sciences.
 The contemporary teaching methods within creative arts, non-formal education and education in arts and music are among the most covered applied research areas.
 The most remarkable development has taken place in the field of applied inherited crafts.
 In 2009 the Academy began publishing a series of academic publications, Studia Vernacula.

 International cooperation

 There are also various international projects in which different departments from the academy are taking part.
 In addition, the academy also participates in the activities of several international university networks: